ernest-bruce/human-internet/humanity/humanity.md

 when you stop liking an airline, you fly with another one
 · there will not be another copy of you continuing to fly that undesirable airline

-*in the human·internet, your data is the center of the universe, all things and entities revolve around it*

 &nbsp;

+> in the human·internet, your data is the center of the universe, all things and entities revolve around it

 &nbsp;

+to give power to you, the human·internet:

+&nbsp;
+&nbsp;

-### Eliminating data·silos
+### 1. Eliminates data·silos
 ![](_images/data_silos.png)
 &nbsp;

+*your data, instead of being duplicated and distributed among the companies you deal with, is stored in one place, and is managed by you*

 internet·companies control your personal·information to make you use their products because those products may be inferior to similar products from other providers (remember, your benefit is a miniscule component of their growth strategy)
 · their goal is to collect as many users as possible, not to actually be helpful to them